Filter by:

 Lewis and Clark on the Great Plains A Natural History

-• species, such as the Columbian ground squirrel, lynx, and moose, were likewise deemed to be of doubtful
+• A few additional western or northern species, such as the Columbian ground squirrel, lynx, and moose, were likewise deemed to be of doubtful species identification or of questionable geographic affinities.

 • N.D.